joshgerdes/jekyll-uno/_posts/2021-10-28-benefits-to-using-the-microsoft-azure-cloud-to-host-your-infrastructure.md

 * Windows/SQL licensing is all covered as part of the costings, so need to worry about not adhering to MS licensing, Azure helps simplify what can sometimes be confusing and complex licensing.
 * Extended security updates for out-of-date Server OS such as Windows Server 2008 R2, Windows Server 2021 R2 without having to pay for extended update support.
 * Ability to leverage modern and remote desktop and application technologies such as Windows 365 and Azure Virtual Desktop, by accessing services hosted in Azure.
-* Having your workloads in Azure gives you a step towards, removing the need for traditional domain controllers and migrating to Azure Active Directory joined devices.
+* Having your workloads in Azure gives you a step towards, removing the need for traditional domain controllers and migrating to Microsoft Entra ID joined devices.
 * Azure AutoManage functionality is built in to automatically patch Linux (and Windows of course!), without having to manage separate patching technologies for cross-platform infrastructure.
 * Azure has huge support for Automation, via PowerShell, CLI and API, allowing you to standardize, maintain, tear down and create infrastructure and services, monitoring, self-users on an as needed basis.
 * Azure datacentres are sustainable and run off renewable energy where they can, Microsoft has commitments to be fully renewable.